jruels/fun-istio/labs/02-compose/index.md

     return "Successfully deleted redis and postgres counters"
 ```

-Create a  `web/requirements.txt` file with following
+Create a  `web/requirements.txt` file with following to install dependencies
 ```
 flask
 gunicorn